siteorigin/siteorigin-north/readme.txt

 === SiteOrigin North ===
-Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments
+Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments, white, gray, responsive-layout, right-sidebar, custom-colors, custom-menu, full-width-template

 Requires at least: 4.0
-Tested up to: 4.2.2
+Tested up to: 4.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SiteOrigin North is a fresh multipurpose theme that's flexible enough for you to use as a simple blog or a full business website.
-It even has support for WooCommerce, so you can use it to bring your ecommerce business online.
-Your users will love North's fully responsive layout and retina ready design.
+SiteOrigin North is our latest, flexible multipurpose theme.
+It's fully responsive and retina ready.
+Some key features are its responsive menu, gorgeous animations and tight integration with various plugins.
+You can use it to create a business website using SiteOrigin Page Builder and our Widgets Bundle.
+You can also build a full ecommerce store though North's WooCommerce integration.
+We offer free and premium support on our support <a href="http://siteorigin.com/thread/">forums</a> (http://siteorigin.com/thread/).

 == Description ==

-SiteOrigin North is a fresh multipurpose theme that's flexible enough for you to use as a simple blog or a full business website.
-It even has support for WooCommerce, so you can use it to bring your ecommerce business online.
-Your users will love North's fully responsive layout and retina ready design.
+SiteOrigin North is our latest, flexible multipurpose theme.
+It's fully responsive and retina ready.
+Some key features are its responsive menu, gorgeous animations and tight integration with various plugins.
+You can use it to create a business website using SiteOrigin Page Builder and our Widgets Bundle.
+You can also build a full ecommerce store though North's WooCommerce integration.
+We offer free and premium support on our support <a href="http://siteorigin.com/thread/">forums</a> (http://siteorigin.com/thread/).

 == Installation ==